poinka/Data_Wrangling_Visualization_Project/README.md

     docker-compose down
     ```

-## How to Run the Project if you don't have a docker
+## How to Run the Project if you don't have docker
 To run the project locally, follow these steps:

 1. Clone the repository: